Sunday, December 30, 2018

 Photo José A. Hermosillo ©2018 Festival in LA

-The documentarians Robert Bahar and his wife, Almudena Carracedo, spent seven years working on this project.
+Documentarian Robert Bahar and his wife, Almudena Carracedo, worked on this project for seven years.
 They spent hundreds of hours interviewing people, visiting locations, traveling to different countries, and editing the project for fourteen months.

 The Silence of Others ©2018 Cinephil.